 At Arizona State University (ASU), engineering students received Echo Dots to use on campus.
 Their questions ranged from "Alexa, what's the area of a circle?" to "Alexa, where's the science building?"

-Clearly, bringing voice technology into the classroom is beneficial for every student.
-It's something that would have greatly assisted older generations back when learning disabilities like dyslexia were much less understood.
+Bringing voice technology into the classroom is undoubtedly beneficial for every student.
 Unlike the mouse and keyboard, voice technology brings most people back to what they've always known: talking, asking questions, and telling stories.

 Guinevere Eden, director of the Center for The Study of Learning at Georgetown University explained in an NPR segment that the human brain was "not initially designed to read".
 Reading is a relatively new activity for humans, whereas language is our oldest form of communication.
 We're natural born storytellers with an oral memory, she says.